icerpc/icerpc-csharp/tools/IceRpc.Protobuf.Tools/README.md

 The Protobuf import path is an aggregate of the `ProtoImportPath` defined in your project (if any) and the `ProtoImportPath` defined in NuGet packages referenced by your project.

-For example, if your project's Protobuf files reference definitions in directory `common/proto`:
+For example, if your project's Protobuf files import files in directory `common/proto`, set your `ProtoImportPath` as
+follows:

 ```xml
 <ItemGroup>